The Show (South Korean TV program)

-The Show (Korean: 더 쇼; previously The Show: All New K-Pop (season 2), The Show: All About K-Pop (season 3)) is a South Korean music television program broadcast by SBS M. It airs live every Tuesday and is broadcast from the SBS Prism Tower in Sangam-dong, Seoul, South Korea.
+The Show (Korean: 더 쇼; previously The Show: All New K-Pop (season 2), The Show: All About K-Pop (season 3)) is a South Korean music television program broadcast by SBS FunE.
+It airs live every Tuesday and is broadcast from the SBS Prism Tower in Sangam-dong, Seoul, South Korea.

 Since January 2019, The Show is broadcast live to over 20 countries through Paramount Network, MTV France and on TBS in Japan.

 Chart system

 The Shows chart system was introduced at the beginning of its fourth season which started on October 28, 2014 and was named The Show Choice.
 This chart tracking from Saturday to Friday.

 The three nominees are chosen from the starring singers every week and the winner of The Show Choice is determined based on the following criteria:

-Based source and explanations for each criteria:
+Based source and explanations for each criterion: